-- 1) Benefits for households The capital market helps to increase the value of household savings.
+1) Benefits for households - The capital market helps to increase the value of household savings.
 In more developed capital markets, particularly in the US and developed countries of Western Europe, households have a larger choice of product offerings that make it easier to well-diversify investment portfolios and better diversify investment risk.
 Therefore, the households have more opportunities to achieve a higher appreciation of their savings while they can invest primarily in the national economy (home biased).
 Developed capital markets are also typically more competitive, making personal investment available at lower fees.
 Access to savings choices is also important to building an adequate pension.
 In the wake of an aging population, household investments in the capital market are a necessary complement to the state-funded public pension system, when the current first pillar (pay as you go) is unsustainable in the long term.
-In sum, citizens of a country with poorly developed capital markets are unable to match the economic performance of Western European households and thus don't have a number of opportunities that are in other developed countries, to accumulate pension funds. - 2) Benefits for companies A developed capital market increases the competitive ability and efficiency of enterprises, even at the international level.
-If the capital market works effectively, enterprises can use it as an alternative to bank financing, which can reduce costs or allow for investments that the bank refuses to support for some reason.
+In sum, citizens of a country with poorly developed capital markets are in other developed countries, to accumulate pension funds.

+2) Benefits for companies - A developed capital market increases the competitive ability and efficiency of enterprises, even at the international level.
+If the capital market works effectively, enterprises can use it as an alternative to traditional bank financing, , which can result in greater freedom of business (not necessarily the different covenants common to bank loans) and a better cash flow (for bonds, unlike loans, they do not pay the principal on a continuous basis but only at maturity, which is usually the case with a new bond issue for debt refinancing ), cost savings or allow for investments that the bank refuses to support for some reason.
 This enables them to innovate their products faster and expand on domestic and foreign markets.
 Enterprises can also diversify their capital structure to be better prepared for economic fluctuations or refinancing of their debts.
-The capital market also represents the most important source of external equity financing. - 3) Benefits for financial intermediaries These benefits arise from serving investors and enterprises that pay for their services (for the value added).
-Looking at developed financial economies, such as Malta, Luxembourg or Ireland, it is clear that the growth of the financial intermediation industry is not constrained by the size of the economy nor the national territory, especially because capital flows pass easily across boundaries and its cross-border management is quite easy.
+The capital market also represents the most important source of external equity financing.

+3) Benefits for financial intermediaries - These benefits arise from serving investors and enterprises that pay for their services (for the value added).
+Looking at developed financial economies, such as Malta, Luxembourg or Ireland, it is clear that the growth of the financial intermediation industry is not

-16 For example, lending by investment funds has proven to be very successful overseas, the so-called "private debt", which is able to provide financing in less amount of time than the banks, which may be very important in certain situations.
+&lt;sup>16 For example, lending by investment funds has proven to be very successful overseas, the so-called "private debt", which is able to provide financing in less amount of time than the banks, which may be very important in certain situations.
 Furthermore, the private debt can offer financing terms unavailable in the standardized products of the banks.
 The so-called debt originating funds are also being investigated within the Framework of the CMU project.